20 – Whispers of Loyalty and Love

 “Can I say something?
 And you can tell me to fuck off if you want, because God knows you’ve done it a thousand times already and I’m the last person who should be giving relationship advice.
 I mean, my longest commitment is to a seven-iron, so—”

 Dar’s fingers tightened on the cup as she watched him over the rim.
 “Already did, Sean.
 A thousand and one, if we’re counting.”
-She set the cup down, her expression flattening.
+Her expression flattened.
 “What do you want to say?”

 She went still.